MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/find-your-way-around-dynamics-365-customer-engagement-enterprise.md

 The app message bar shows three types of notifications: informational, warning, and error.

-When you select the error notification, it will take you to the column on the form where the error occurred.
+When you select the error notification, it will take you to the field on the form where the error occurred.

 ![Example of notifications](media/notifications_1.png "Examples of notifications")